-The Idaho Department of Lands is now accepting project proposals for the HFR, WSFM, & LSR Grant Programs funded by the USDA Forest Service, State & Private Forestry Branch.
+The Idaho Department of Lands is now accepting project proposals for the HFR, PRRA, WSFM, & LSR Grant Programs funded by the USDA Forest Service, State & Private Forestry Branch.

-Informational Webinar: January 26, 2024 Deadline for submission: March 15, 2024
+Informational Webinar: January 30, 2025 Deadline for submission: March 7, 2025

-January 26, 2024
+January 13, 2025

-ANNOUNCEMENT: Request for Project Proposals for the Hazard Fuels Reduction (HFR), Western States Fire Managers (WSFM) & Landscape Scale Restoration (LSR) Grant Programs
+ANNOUNCEMENT: Request for Project Proposals for the Hazard Fuels Reduction (HFR), Private Forest Protection, Resilience, and Restoration Assistance (PRRA), Western States Fire Managers (WSFM) & Landscape Scale Restoration (LSR) Grant Programs

-The Idaho Department of Lands is pleased to announce that the FY24 HFR and FY25 WSFM & LSR Grant Cycle is open for the HFR, WSFM & LSR grant programs.
+The Idaho Department of Lands is pleased to announce that the FY25 HFR & PRRA and FY26 WSFM & LSR Grant Cycles are open.

-Grants of up to \$240,000 each for the HFR, WSFM, & LSR grant programs are available to help eligible entities implement wildfire mitigation and/or collaborative forest landscape restoration projects on non-federal lands.
-State and local agencies, non-profit organizations, tribes and educational institutions are eligible to apply.
-Wildfire mitigation type projects must be described in County Wildfire Preparedness Plans (stand alone CWPPs or plans incorporated into County All Hazard Mitigation Plans are acceptable).
+Grants of up to \$240,000 are available for the HFR, WSFM, and LSR grant programs and up to \$500,000 for the PRRA grant program to support eligible entities in implementing wildfire mitigation and/or collaborative forest landscape restoration projects on non-federal lands.
+State and local agencies, non-profit organizations, tribes, and educational institutions are eligible to apply.
+Wildfire mitigation projects must be outlined in County Wildfire Preparedness Plans, which can be stand-alone CWPPs or plans integrated into County All Hazard Mitigation Plans.
 Funding from this grant program is provided on a reimbursement basis only - grantees will be required to pay for costs associated with project implementation (including but not limited to vendors/contractors) prior to seeking reimbursement from the Idaho Department of Lands.

-On January 26, 2024, a webinar presentation will be held via Zoom covering programmatic information, project examples, best practices of project design as it relates to completing the project proposal, as well as a quick look at the proposal packets and details necessary to complete this years project proposals.
-Visit the IDL Transparency webpage event for meeting details: https://www.idl.idaho.gov/calendar/.
+A webinar presentation will be held via Teams on January 30, 2025.
+It will cover programmatic information, project examples, and best practices of project design as they relate to completing the project proposal.
+The presentation will also include a quick look at the proposal packets and details necessary to complete this year's project proposals.
+Register in advance.

 A limited number of project proposals will be selected for full development and submission to western competition.
-Additional information about the HFR, WSFM, & LSR programs as well as the FY24/25 Project Proposal Packets can be found at: https://www.idl.idaho.gov/fire-management/forestry-fire-grants/.
+Additional information about the HFR, WSFM, PRRA, & LSR programs as well as the FY25/26 Project Proposal Packets can be found at: www.idl.idaho.gov/about-forestry/forestry-fire-grants/

-Completed project proposal packets are due via email to the Idaho Department of Lands no later than March 15, 2024 @ 5PM PST.
-Submit to ipritchard@idl.idaho.gov
+Completed project proposal packets are due via email to the Idaho Department of Lands no later than March 7, 2025 @ 5PM PST.
+Submit to ipritchard@idl.idaho.gov.